The American Pragmatists

 in his HBS lecture, Whitehead stated the task management education: “The behavior of the community is largely dominated by the business mind.
 A great society is a society in which its men (and women) of business think greatly of their functions…There can be no successful democratic society until general education conveys a philosophic outlook…Philosophy is an attempt to clarify those fundamental beliefs which finally determined the emphasis of attention that lies at the base of character. “

 He concludes: “There is now no choice before us: either we succeed in providing a rational coordination of impulses and thoughts, or for centuries civilization will sink into a mere welter of minor excitements.
 We must produce a great age, or see the collapse of the upward striving of our race.”
-Challenging words for us all to help implement this philosophical education for the economic mind to “think greatly of their function” and create a just and sustainable world.
+Challenging words for us all to help implement this philosophical education for the economic mind to “think greatly of their functions” and create a just and sustainable world.

 Predecessors to the American Pragmatists